hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 Provide an account key via
 `fs.azure.account.key.<your account name>.blob.core.windows.net` source
-option, using `FileSourceBuilder#withOption` method on the source builder.
+option, using `FileSourceBuilder#option` method on the source builder.

 For additional ways to authenticate see